ai4os/ai4-docs/source/reference/footprint.rst

 Real-time footprint visualization
 ---------------------------------

-The :ref:`Dashboard statistics <reference/dashboard:View your statistics>` integrates a map with all the datacenters that are part of the AI4EOSC federation.
+The :doc:`Dashboard statistics </dashboard/statistics>` integrates a map with all the datacenters that are part of the AI4EOSC federation.
 Wattnet is able to offer real-time time estimations of the impact of each datacenter, based on the mean values of the country where the datacenter is located.
 It offer both a *carbon footprint* (measured in gCO2/kWH) and a *water footprint* (measured in l/kWH).
 Lower values for both metrics will mean that the datacenter energy is cleaner.